 Today I’m going to be discussing something I’ve touched on briefly before- solipsism.
-This article springs primarily from the discussion I had with a few fine gentlemen in the sixth episode of The Aionosphere show (which should be out by the time this article is released), so that will be worth a watch/listen for some context as to where I’m coming from.
 Now, in the past, I’ve looked at a more metaphysical/epistemological sort of solipsism, the kind you get in a lot of religions and bad philosophy.
 In this case, however, we’re going to be taking a fundamentally different approach to solipsism- what it looks like in practice.

 Let’s begin by defining the term.
 Solipsism, as per the OED, is defined as:

 “The view or theory that the self is all that can be known to exist.”